 In 2015, Commander Mersel reported aboard and currently serves as the Deputy Sector Commander for Sector Anchorage in Alaska.
 Her responsibilities include Alternate Captain of the Port and the execution of Coast Guard missions throughout Western Alaska and the Arctic, the Service’s largest and most geographically diverse area of responsibility.

 Her personal awards include 4 Meritorious Service Medals, 2 Coast Guard Commendation Medals with “O” Device, 1 Letter of Commendation, and 3 Humanitarian Service Medals, as well as several unit and service awards.

-Senior Chief Petty Officer McDade assumed responsibility as Command Senior Chief of Coast Guard Sector Anchorage in April of 2014 and is responsible for the health, well-being, and morale of all personnel assigned.
+Senior Chief Steven Gustin assumed responsibility as Command Senior Chief of Coast Guard Sector Anchorage in June of 2014 and is responsible for the health, well-being, and morale of all personnel assigned.
 His responsibilities include advising the Sector Commander on personnel and operational decisions impacting all that serve under Captain Paul Mehler’s command.
-Charged with aligning Service core values and readiness to conduct all missions are the responsibilities of all who serve at the pinnacle of enlisted leadership.
+Senior Chief Gustin will frequently visit all of Sector Anchorage’s units, meet informally with personnel, exchange ideas, disseminate information, develop external relationships and strengthen interagency and interservice partnerships.
+Charged with aligning service core values and readiness to conduct all missions are the responsibilities of all who serve at the pinnacle of enlisted leadership.